simov/purest/README.md

 }
 ```

-With it we can instantiate that provider:
+Our configuration can be used to instantiate that provider:

 ```js
 var google = purest({provider: 'google', config})
 ```

-Then we can request some data from YouTube:
+Finally we can request some data from YouTube:

 ```js
 var {res, body} = await google